tqsd/QuNetSim/docs/_build/_sources/quick_start.rst.txt

 if we want to have a variable :code:`a` as a single element tuple, then we need to write :code:`(a,)`.
 For tuples with more than one item, one simple writes the tuple normally.

-By default, this template will generate a protocol can sends 5 qubits from the sender and received 5 qubits at the receiver.
+By default, this template will generate a protocol that sends 5 qubits from the sender and receives 5 qubits at the receiver.
 Here we leave it to the developers to get creative with their protocols.
-For a full list of commands that are built into hosts, see the Design Overview section.
+For a full list of commands that are built into hosts, see the [Design Overview section](https://tqsd.github.io/QuNetSim/_build/design.html).

 ..  code-block:: python